MMZK1526/Haskell-WHILE-Code/README.md

 Implement the key points and algorithms from the Imperial College Course Models of Computation.

 # While Language

 ## Introduction
 The ```While Language``` is a simple Turing-Complete language introduced in the course.
 I have made an interpreter in ```Haskell``` for this language.

 Here I am going to introduce the syntax of the language.
-If you want to know how to use the interpreter straight away, go [here]() (which turns out does not exist yet cuz my implementation isn't finished haha).
+If you want to know how to use the interpreter straight away, go [here](#While Interpreter CLI).

 The language is originally defined as the following in the course: